 We all have dreams, right?
 We want to do great things, meet amazing people, and maybe even spend a little less time watching trashy TV, and all of those things contribute to our “big picture” goal.
 The problem is, when you’re right in the thick of the brand-building process, it can be tempting to ignore the big picture and run the risk of ending up with a Picasso when you were going for a da Vinci.

 You need a high-level goal to keep your brand on track, and answering this question honestly will bring you several steps closer to doing just that.
 Your answer might come in the form of the change you want to make in the world, the philanthropic organisations you plan on donating to, or even just the type of work you want to do on a daily basis – whatever gets your creative juices flowing.

 How will you make it happen?

 Being able to define your brand purpose is great, but you know what’s even better?
 Being SURE that your definition is something you can work towards.
 Once you have an inkling of what your purpose might be, the next step is to go doggedly in whatever direction it leads you.
-This way, you’ll discover fairly quickly whether your first thought is a good fit, and you’ll establish a reputation as a Brand Of Action.
+This way, you’ll discover fairly quickly whether it’s a good fit, and establish a reputation as a Brand Of Action.
 Then, your next steps might be as simple as rethinking your to-do list (note: this may require a few ruthless cuts to things like checking emails and staring at walls) to enhance your time management – the laundry will wait, promise.